Breach of Employment Contract in Durham NC

 Experience Makes a Difference in Breach of Contract Cases

 For over thirty years, Glenn, Mills, Fisher & Mahoney, P.A., have been helping employees and employers with breach of employment contracts.
 If you fear there has been a breach in your employment contract, or are wrongly accused of violating employee agreements, please Contact Us immediately to protect your legal rights.
 The attorneys at GMFM will aggressively protect your rights as an employer or employee.
-For a free consultation, call us at (919) 683-2135.
+For a consultation, call us at (919) 683-2135.

 Employment contracts usually contain specific terms and conditions of the employment relationship, such as duration, pay, and responsibilities.
 For example, an employment contract may contain provisions with specifying a fixed term of employment, providing that employment will be terminated only “just cause” for termination, requiring specific notice of termination, and/or specifying minimum severance pay.